ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z09_Appendix_Error_Suppression.md

 | `# pylint: disable=` | Pylint | Pylint-specific suppression (not related to type checking) |

 Python's static checkers, and linters like Flake8 or Ruff, respect special end-of-line comments that disable error reporting.
-The most common is `# type: ignore`, which tells type checkers to ignore all type errors on that line.
+The most common is `# type: ignore`, which tells type checkers to ignore all type errors on that line:
-For example:

 ```python
 # example_1.py